 Appendices - Appendices are included in the final Master Plan report.
 These include a glossary of aviation terms used in the study, and an F.A.R.
-Part 150 Review which will analyze existing and future airport noise contours and determine land use impacts.
-The Part 150 Review will also analyze impacts on the local population, the status of the 1990 Noise Compatibility Plan (NCP), noise abatement issues, and land use compatibility planning issues.
+Part 150 Review analyzes existing and future airport noise contours and determine land use impacts.
+The Part 150 Review also analyzes impacts on the local population, the status of the 1990 Noise Compatibility Plan (NCP), noise abatement issues, and land use compatibility planning issues.